Shawan Jabarin: Al Haq

-HRW position
+HRW position and controversy

-In February 2011, Jabarin was appointed by Human Rights Watch (HRW) to its advisory board that oversees reporting on Arab-Israeli affairs.
+In February 2011, Jabarin was appointed by the Human Rights Watch (HRW) to its advisory board that oversees reporting on Arab-Israeli affairs.
 Robert Bernstein, HRW's founding chairman and chairman emeritus, told The Daily Beast: "I am of course shocked but even more saddened that an organization dedicated to the rule of law seems to be deliberately undermining it".
 Bernstein said that HRW had done the "wrong thing" and that "they could have put other people on the board who would not have created this problem for them".

 Stuart Robinowitz, a lawyer who had led three human-rights fact-finding missions for HRW and the American Bar Association, was described as "distressed that the appointment seems to have been made without disclosure of all the facts by two HRW executives, Middle East and North African director for HRW, Sarah Leah Whitson, and the executive director, Ken Roth".
 Robinowitz complained that "Whitson in her written presentation stated that Jabarin had had no association since PFLP since 1987, thereby ignoring actions against him by Israel and Jordan security authorities in 2005 and 2006, and by the Israeli Supreme Court in 2007, 2008, and 2009".
 Robinowitz asked: "Why didn’t Ms. Whitson and Mr. Roth tell the board about the court opinions in January 2011, when they were asking the board to approve Mr. Jabarin?"
 He accused Whitson and Roth of "misleading conduct," saying they had "put themselves above the law by assuming they can disregard the Israeli Supreme Court, which is one of the most highly respected judicial bodies in the world," and called the Jabarin incident "part of a pattern of conduct that casts doubt about Mr. Roth’s and Ms. Whitson’s ability to deal with matters affecting Israel in a balanced and objective manner".
 Robinowitz wrote: "In 2006, Jordan barred [Jabarin] entry for security reasons.
 Do staff members of HRW have more reliable information about Jabarin than the supreme court and security services of Jordan and Israel?"

-Apropos of Jabarin's HRW appointment, Sir Harold Evans noted that "Israel's Supreme Court says Shawan Jabarin leads a double life, as a human rights activist who also has a secret association with a terrorist organization.
-Human Rights Watch says he does invaluable work for peace, but its founding chairman and others consider Jabarin’s appointment shocking".
+Apropos of Jabarin's HRW appointment, Sir Harold Evans stated that "Israel's Supreme Court says Shawan Jabarin leads a double life, as a human rights activist who also has a secret association with a terrorist organization.
+Human Rights Watch says he does invaluable work for peace, but its founding chairman and others consider Jabarin's appointment shocking".